MohamadBILAL-98/CloudChamber/README.md

 ## Experimental Setup and Preparation
 Before using the code, the experimental setup must be carefully prepared:
 - The cloud chamber must be cleaned thoroughly:
-- - glass surface
-- - internal volume (cloud)
-- - electrical wires and components
-    To reduce noise and unwanted traces
+   Glass surface, internal volume (cloud), electrical wires and components.
+To reduce noise and unwanted traces.
-- The webcam must be correctly positioned:
-- - the image is rectangular
-- - the full field of view must include the calibration chessboard (damier)
-- - check alignment before data taking
+- The webcam must be correctly positioned: the image is rectangular, the full field of view must include the calibration chessboard (damier) and check alignment before data taking.
-- The system must be protected from external light:
-- - use a cover on the cloud chamber
-- - in practice (Subatech), the cover is not sufficient
+- The system must be protected from external light: use a cover on the cloud chamber, in practice (Subatech), the cover is not sufficient.
-- Additional protection is required:
-- - paper or cardboard around the setup, especially around the chessboard area This is critical to reduce background noise ("bruit de fond")
+- Additional protection is required: paper or cardboard around the setup, especially around the chessboard area.
+This is critical to reduce background noise ("bruit de fond").

 ## Configuration data
 The code cloudChamberCommonCode.py defined all data that configures a given data taking period and analysis.